 The purchase price: More information soon.

-Ship your order to your Hotel if you will be at the race site when the order is scheduled to arrive.
+Ship your order to your Hotel if this is a last minute order and you will be at the race site when the order is scheduled to arrive.
 Enter your Hotel Name and address in the SHIP TO section of the order form and enter your name as GUEST followed by your name.
 We will ship to the address you enter in the SHIP TO section of the order form.
 Please make sure shipping address is correct to avoid disappointment.

 - Week rental - Arrives the Friday/Saturday/Monday the week before the race date entered.